KopelmanLab/Au_Nanosnake_DDA/README.md

 1.)
 Shape file geometry generation

+- Run `spheresolver1234x_1dpnm.py`
 - Further instructions are inside code comments

 2.)
 DDSCAT output spectral interpolation (dda_analysis)
+- Run as a series of jupyter notebooks
+- First examine `interpolator.ipynb` to interpolate DDA output to intermediate gap distnaces
+- Second, use `best_lc_finder.ipynb` to fit spectral data from experimental UV-Vis

 3.)
 DDSCAT job submission via Linux utilizing multiprocessing, where the # of cores can be customized, effective radius is specified, etc. (dda-runner)